 PROVIDING training and self-development opportunities for members, including Climate Changemakers residential, Leadership Development Programme, Campaigning, Activism, and Public Speaking.

-Our Missions
+Our Mission

 Representation

-Greater representation in the environmental sector and decision-making
+Greater representation across the environmental sector.

 Capacity